tytydraco/yessleep/out/Old_Traditions_for_a_Night_Wedding.md

 He was average built, and in plain clothes, "Detective, why yes.
 I am here to assist you in anyway that I can."

-The detective spit on the ground, "Assist me?
+The detective spitted on the ground, "Assist me?
 As far as I'm concerned we're wasting valuable time carrying on with this hocus pocus bullshit.
 The killer's trail will be cold by the time we get through all this religious tape."
 He wafted the air in front of his face, "And the dead bodies boiling out here.
-This is all your fault as far as I'm concerned.
+This is all your fault as well, as far as I'm concerned.
 Assist me," he snorted.

 "Are there any eyewitnesses, Detective?"

 "Several.
-But they're all saying the same damn thing.
+But they are all saying the same damn thing.
 Spouting a bunch of nonsense.
-Which is why those religious nuts down at the station dredged you up."
+Which is why those religious nuts down at the town hall dredged you up."

 "All non-relatives to the home owners?"